-Also known as medial tibial stress syndrome, shin splints can be painful and cause disruption to training regimes.
-However, they are not a serious condition and can be treated with simple home remedies.
+Also known as medial tibial stress syndrome, shin splints can be painful and disrupt training regimes.
+However, they are not a serious condition and may be alleviated with some simple home remedies.

 Shin splints account for an estimated 10.7 percent of injuries in male runners and 16.8 percent of injuries in female runners.

 Aerobic dancers are among the worst affected and have shin splint rates of up to 22 percent.